Living-with-machines/TargetedSenseDisambiguation/README.md

 * Refer to [Anaconda website and follow the instructions](https://docs.anaconda.com/anaconda/install/).

-* Create a new environment
+* Create a new environment:

 ```bash
 conda create -n py37_hde python=3.7